Additional Guidelines During COVID-19 Pandemic 21-22 School Year

 - Children who are at high-risk for respiratory issues or other health vulnerabilities must have a written Individualized Health Care Plan from their healthcare provider to attend.

 - Children who develop any symptoms of illness at school will be immediately isolated from their group and parents will be called to pick up as soon as possible.
-We will then consult with your pediatrician, our Health Care Consultant, and/or our local Board of Health for specific guidance regarding re-entry to school.
+We will then consult with our Health Care Consultant and/or our local Board of Health for specific guidance regarding re-entry to school.

-- If a child or teacher is found to have COVID-19, we will follow the current guidance of the Board of Health regarding exclusions or closures.
+- If a child, teacher or household member is found to have confirmed COVID-19, we will follow the current guidance of the Board of Health regarding exclusions or closures.
 These are the guidelines we have been given at the time of this writing:

-- Anyone with a confirmed case of COVID-19, or who was directly exposed to a confirmed case, must self-quarantine for 14 days.
+- Anyone with a confirmed case of COVID-19, must self-quarantine for at least 5 days.

-- If a parent has a confirmed case and the child tests negative then only that family needs to quarantine as long as the parent has not entered our building.
+- If a parent/sibling has a confirmed case and our student tests negative then only that family needs to quarantine as long as the parent has not entered our building.